trimstray/test-your-sysadmin-skills/README.md

 :traffic_light: &nbsp;If you find a question which doesn't make sense, or one of the answers doesn't seem right, or something seems really stupid; **please make a pull request**.

+:books: &nbsp;In order to improve your knowledge/skills please see [devops-interview-questions](https://github.com/bregman-arie/devops-interview-questions).
+It looks really interesting.

 <br>

 <p align="center">